enriquegrodrigo/spark-crowd/README.md

 	docker run --rm -it -v $(pwd)/:/home/work/project enriquegrodrigo/spark-crowd

+One can also generate a `.jar` file as seen previously and use it with `spark-shell` or `spark-submit`.
+For example, with `spark-shell`:
+	spark-shell --jars spark-crowd_2.11-0.1.3.jar -i DawidSkeneExample.scala

 ### Types

 This package makes extensive use of Spark *DataFrame* an *Dataset* APIs.
 The last